-Access to records under FOIA does not hinge on whether an individual is an American citizen; noncitizens are also entitled to records under the act.
-84 Further, the Supreme Court has explained that the requester's identity generally does not factor into whether records are subject to disclosure, nor is a requester generally required to supply a reason to an agency for his or her request.
-85
+that the requester's identity generally does not factor into whether records are subject to disclosure, nor is a requester generally required to supply a reason to an agency for his or her request.

-Access to Government Information under FOIA
+Access to Government Information Under FOIA

 FOIA sets forth a three-part system for disclosing government information.
-The first two disclosure schemes require agencies to affirmatively disclose specific categories of information to the public, either through publication in the Federal Register or electronic disclosure.
-The third disclosure provision requires that, "[e]xcept with respect to the records made available" pursuant to FOIA's affirmative disclosure requirements, agencies disclose covered records after receiving a request from "any person."
+FOIA's two affirmative disclosure requirements require agencies to disclose specific categories of information to the public either through publication in the Federal Register or electronic disclosure by, for instance, posting the information on the agency's website.
+The third request-based disclosure provision requires that, "[e]xcept with respect to the records made available" pursuant to FOIA's affirmative disclosure requirements, agencies disclose covered records after receiving a request from "any person."
+FOIA's affirmative disclosure requirements, agencies disclose covered records after receiving a request from "any person."